Japan From Your Living Room

 The best part?
 You'll be working on your gaming skills so that when you do make it to Japan, you're ready to blow everyone's mind when you hit up the gaming arcades in Tokyo's Electric Town, Akihabara!

+Battle Royale, a film from 2000 directed by Kinji Fukasaku, is set in a future where the Japanese government captures a group of students and forces them to kill each other under a parliamentary order know as “Battle Royale Act”.
 Sound familiar?
 It should, as this is said to have been the original Hunger Games, even though Suzanne Collins claims to have never heard of it.
 The Japanese government attempted to get the original novel banned but to no avail.
 In fact, it boosted popularity with the book and film becoming huge successes.
-In fact, it is one of the Top 10 highest-grossing movies in Japan.
+In fact, it's now one of the Top 10 highest-grossing movies in Japan!

 If you're not a fan of horror, the iconic Studio Ghibli movies have just been released onto Netflix Australia!
 From Spirited Away to Howl's Moving Castle, these are classic Japanese animated movies you should definitely watch before visiting!

-Get lost in a book
+Lose yourself in a book

 Snow Country by Yasunari Kawabata – Written by a Nobel Prize winner in literature, this must-read is a thrilling tale revolving around a love affair set in a remote hot spring (Onsen) town involving a Geisha.

 The Diving Pool by Yoko Ogawa – This trio of novels from award-winning Ogawa feature themes like love, fertility and obsession.
 In one, a lonely teenage girl falls in love with her foster brother as she watches him jump into a swimming pool from a great height, setting off a shockwave of ripples through her life.

 Devour some delicious food